-The Wisconsin Elections Commission is made up of six members.
+The Wisconsin Elections Commission administers and enforces Wisconsin elections law, and is made up of six members.
 Four are appointed by the four legislative leaders and two are appointed by the Governor.
 The Commission staff is non-partisan.
-The Commission administers and enforces Wisconsin elections law.

 History of Election Administration by Citizen Boards and Commissions